NaelaAssaf/WebTech/md/02-html-intro.md

 ### Pre-formatted text: `pre`

-The m4_tag(pre) Keeps al white-space in the element (in contrast to all the other elements).
+The m4_tag(pre) keeps all white-space in the element (in contrast to all the other elements).
 The text is also displayed in a monospaced font.

 m4_embed_php_as_html(html-intro/pre-tag,180px,.html)